What I use to run The Hygge Planner as an Online Business

 Keep it so simple could be Canva’s motto.
 It’s FREE to use, it’s easy to create book cover, blog post, email header, etsy banner, youtube banner and so so much more.

-I tested them all…. from Plann to Later, Hootsuite or Sproutsocial.
+I tested them all…. from Planoly to Later, Hootsuite or Sproutsocial.
 But, let’s face it.
-If you want a simple, effective, easy to use interface to schedule your Instagram + save your hashtags + understand your analytics so you can create better content then Planoly is your winner.
+If you want a simple, effective, easy to use interface to schedule your Instagram + save your hashtags + understand your analytics so you can create better content then Plannthat is your winner.

 Ko-Fi To create a united community